Project Burgund

 Project Burgund refers to the plans developed in the early 1940s by Reichsführer-SS Heinrich Himmler to hive off part of the territory of occupied France and establish an SS-run polity that would revive the inheritance of the Germanic Burgundians.
 The project, inspired by the ideology of the SS, was never implemented.

 Name

 French historian and politician Joseph Pinard (French politician)|Joseph Pinard has referred to Himmler's plan as Project Burgund.
 Other historians have referred to it as Reichsgebiet Burgund, Reichsgau Burgund, or SS-Staat Burgund.

 History

 In the wake of 19th-century German irredentism and romantic nationalism, Himmler aspired to reverse all past French encroachments on the Holy Roman Empire, or First Reich.
 One of these had been Franche-Comté, part of the Empire until its final conquest by France in 1673-1674 during the Franco-Dutch War.
-Moreover, as recalled by its older name of Free County of Burgundy (Freigrafschaft Burgund), Franche-Comté was semi-mythically related with the Germanic Burgundian people, alleged to have migrated there following the demise of their kingdom of Worms as narrated by the medieval Nibelungenlied.
+Moreover, as recalled by its older name of Free County of Burgundy (Freigrafschaft Burgund), Franche-Comté was historically and mythically related with the Germanic Burgundian people, who migrated there following the demise of their kingdom of Worms as narrated by the medieval Nibelungenlied.
 Those resonances likely appealed to Himmler given his obsession with Germanic mythology.